 Generic fluorescent bulbs and tubes are higher in blue wavelength light.
 This is great if you are growing plants that don’t bloom, like a cactus or herbs.
 It is also great for the vegetative period of blooming plants.

 If you are growing plants that flower or fruit, you will want a bulb with more reddish light.
-You can still just use regular bulbs, but you want to make sure they are labeled as ‘warm white’ or ‘soft white’ like these.
+You can still just use regular bulbs, but you want to make sure they are labeled as ‘warm white’ or ‘soft white’.
 In terms of color temperature, they will be between 2000 K and 3500 K. This is a great value pack of warm bulbs.

 These work for all plants, but are not quite as efficient as cooler bulbs for growth or warmer bulbs for flowering.
 We find a mix of cold and warm bulbs to work best.

 The main problem with both incandescent and fluorescent bulbs is that they aren’t generally powerful enough to flower more than a couple of plants, unless you get a ton of them.
 Once you get a lot of them, they are no longer cost effective, because there are much more efficient lighting options available.
 This article explains how many CFLs you need per plant.

 But because LED technology is so customizable, every bulb is different and you want bulbs that produce the exact mix of red, blue and other wavelengths preferred by your plants.